 C. The requirement listed below should apply to any relevant permit or license to construct windfarms or hydroturbine energy producing facilities with the potential to affect EFH in the SAFMC jurisdiction.
 To date, such projects are conceptual, yet reasonably foreseeable as future proposed actions.
 Given the existing information, it is reasonable to conclude that such projects may have an impact on EFH.
 However, at this time sufficient information is not available to make general project-type recommendations.

-Submarine cables should be placed in a manner that avoids impacts to EFH.
+Submarine cables should be placed in a manner that avoids impacts to EFH; use of existing conduits is preferred over creating new conduits.
 The best available technologies should be used to install such cables to avoid and minimize temporary and long-term impacts to EFH.
 If placed on the seabed, cables should be anchored and/or stabilized, and stability analyses should be conducted to ensure that the cable can withstand a 100-year storm event in appropriate water depths.

 Many of the areas designated as EFH are important to protected resources (e.g., endangered and threatened species and marine mammals) in the region.
 Direct and indirect impacts may result from noise, electromagnetic fields, vessel traffic, pollutants/water quality issues, alteration of the benthos and habitat degradation or habitat exclusion.
 The degree of impact can depend on the species, the type of turbine, the method of installation, site characteristics and the layout and size of the facility.
 Therefore, any EIS prepared for the construction, operation or decommissioning of a wind energy generating facility should include maps of species’ ranges, migratory pathways, and use of habitat as part of an evaluation of direct and cumulative impacts to protected resources.

+Alternative Energy Environmental Information Needs (USDOI, MMS 2007a):

+1. Finer-grained data on the distribution and life history for key species in each regional ecosystem; environmental assessments for specific projects need more detailed data on benthic habitats and multiyear studies of seasonal abundance and distribution of key species of each resource.

+2. Development of better field data collection methods for baseline studies and Post-construction monitoring surveys to improve the confidence of impact detection; study of highly mobile species in offshore areas is particularly difficult, requiring new approaches and technologies.

+3. Focused laboratory studies to determine thresholds for potential effects resulting from exposure to the types and levels of sound and electromagnetic fields likely to be generated by different types of alternative energy devices in full-scale installations.4.
+Development of protocols for field studies on potential effects from exposure to sound, electromagnetic fields, and obstructions on the behavior and survival of key species of each resource of concern.

+5. Development of guidelines to set acceptable limits of direct, indirect, and cumulative impacts resulting from the installation and operation of offshore alternative energy projects; guidelines are needed for all types of potential impacts such as changes to the hydrodynamic climate, erosion of adjacent shorelines, habitat loss and alteration, avoidance and attraction behavior, mortality, aesthetics, and lost use.

-D. The following requirements should apply to the re-licensing of hydropower plants on rivers draining to waters under SAFMC jurisdiction:
+D. The following requirements should apply to the initial licensing or re-licensing of hydropower plants on rivers draining to waters under SAFMC jurisdiction:

-The construction of fish ladders or other measures to should be implemented into the project design to provide for the safe and effective passage of fish to and from vital upstream habitats.
+The construction of adequate fish passage facilities (ladders, lifts, bypasses and screens) should be provided to ensure safe, timely and effective passage of fish to and from vital upstream spawning and maturation habitats.

-Instream flows prescriptions should ensure adequate quality, timing, and amount of water flow.
+Adequate, ecologically based instream flows approximating natural conditions should be provided to protect, enhance, or restore important riverine spawning and maturation habitats affected or potentially affected by hydropower projects.

 SAFMC Policy and Position on Previous Oil and Gas Exploration Proposals